EinS4ckZwiebeln/Fast-Fluids/README.md

 * **Bug Fixes**: Fast Fluids addresses various long-standing bugs and glitches related to fluids in the game.
 These fixes aim to ensure a more consistent and reliable fluid behavior.

-*  **Compatibility**: The mod is designed to be compatible with other Fabric mods and doesn't require any specific dependencies, making it easy to integrate into your existing Minecraft setup.
+*  **Compatibility**: The mod is designed to be compatible with other Fabric mods and doesn't require any specific dependencies aside from fabric-api, making it easy to integrate into your existing Minecraft setup.

 ## Installation
 To install Fast Fluids, follow these simple steps: